 - Rooted (18-21 months)

-Everyone’s journey is different and it’s best not to compare your Locs to someone else’s.
-It’s easy to get discouraged or feel like your hair isn’t making any changes, but you have to sit back and enjoy the experience.
+Everyone’s journey is different and you don’t want to compare your Locs to someone else’s.
+It’s easy to get discouraged or feel like your hair isn’t making any progress, but you have to sit back and enjoy each stage.